ThirtySomething/Weatherstation/Readme.md

 ## Client

-The client project part is responsible fordealing with the data of the weatherstations.
-The implemented plugin system offers two types of plugins:
+The client project part is responsible for dealing with the data of the weatherstation.
-  - <code>ISensor</code> plugins are responsible for reading data from the sensors.
-  - <code>IDataSink</code> plugins are responsible for transfering to a destination dealing with the data.

 ### Implementation details

-- The plugin system is based on this article of [Christoph Gattnar][Plugin].
 - The Tinkerforge library is pulled as [NuGet Package][TFNuGet].
 - A mechanism to simplify the handling of config files is implemented:
   - The <code>ConfigSaver</code> interface is mandatory for each config settings.
   - The <code>ConfigLoader</code> generic, also mandatory for each config settings.
-  - See <code>TFPluginCoreConfig</code> how to apply the previous mentioned parts.
+  - See <code>ClientConfig</code> how to apply the previous mentioned parts.
+- A plugin system, based on this article of [Christoph Gattnar][Plugin].
+There are two types of plugins:
+  - <code>ISensor</code> plugins are responsible for reading data of the sensors.
+They are data producers.
+  - <code>IDataSink</code> plugins are responsible for working with the data.
+They are data consumers.

 ### ToDo's